Skip to content

 The user object shape depends on the auth backend.
 FastPluggy core expects:

-Attribute Description
+Attribute Type Description

-display_name Shown in the topbar user menu
+display_name str Shown in the topbar user menu

-profile_picture Optional; used for avatar display
+profile_picture str\|None Optional; used for avatar display